openl2m/openl2m/docs/code/drivers/vrf_info.rst

 ------------------------

 On layer 3 devices, we may be able to find what VRF a specific interface is a member of.
-This is stored in the *Interface().vrf* attribute, as a string with the name of the VRF.
+This is stored in the *Interface().vrf_name* attribute, as a string with the name of the VRF.

 Note this can be used as an index into the *Connector().vrfs{}* dictionary for more information.